mathewgomas-alfred/mathewgomas.io/user_manual/soft_proofing.rst

     :align: center
     :figwidth: 800

     Left: View with original image, Right: View with soft proofing and gamut warnings turned on.
-Krita will save the gamut warning color alongside the proofing options into the Kra file, so pick a color that you think will stand out for your current image.
+Krita will save the gamut warning color alongside the proofing options into the KRA file, so pick a color that you think will stand out for your current image.

 You can activate Gamut Warnings with the :kbd:`Ctrl + Shift + Y` shortcut, but it needs soft proofing activated to work fully.